microsoft/AL-Go/Scenarios/secrets.md

 ![image](https://github.com/microsoft/AL-Go/assets/10775043/58bbc120-f36d-499d-8e6c-8cc87f55d918)

-In this case, I created a secret with the value:
+In this case, a secret is created with the following value:

 ```
 {